H.S. SOCCER: Bombardiers bust loose in blowout of Black Knights

 “We might not have had the results, but in every match, we’ve gotten better,” Pereira said.

-The Bombardiers nex play in the annual Leach and Garner Cup series against North Attleboro at Tozier-Cassidy Field Friday at 4:30 p.m.
+The Bombardiers nex play in the annual Leach and Garner Cup series against North Attleboro at Tozier-Cassidy Field Friday.

-ATTLEBORO -- Scoreless through the initial 20 minutes of play, Francesca Yanchuk then tallied a trio of second quarter goals as the Shamrocks routed St. Mary's in the Catholic Central League match at McGrath Stadium.
+ATTLEBORO — Scoreless through the first 20 minutes of play, Francesca Yanchuk tallied three second quarter goals as the Shamrocks took the Catholic Central League rout.

-In extending their unbeaten streak to 10 matches, the Shamrocks also remained unscored upon.
-Maddie Breckner preserved the scoreless stalemate for the Shamrocks in the first quarter and repelled St. Mary's thereafter.
+The Shamrocks extended their unbeaten streak to 10 matches and remained unscored upon.
+Maddie Breckner notched the shutou in net.

 Junior Kaitryn Franchino tallied three third quarter goals as the Shamrocks took a 6-0 lead into the fourth quarter.

-Yanchuk's first goal of the match, 30 seconds into the second quarter to finish off a clever series of passes from Sydney Kofton to Kileigh Gorman was the springboard for success.
+Yanchuk scored her first goal of the match 30 seconds into the second quarter to finish off a series of passes from Sydney Kofton to Kileigh Gorman.

 (0) comments